The Email Events API is used to get information about events generated by marketing emails or email campaigns sent through a HubSpot account.

 This backward-reference can be useful to get more information on the parent SENT event, or to manually find all events associated with a given message.

-Sometimes, a follow-on event occurs for a given message which signifies an earlier event should be completely ignored.
+Sometimes, a follow-on event occurs for a given message, signifying that an earlier event should be ignored.
 This relationship is captured in a forward-reference in the property 'obsoletedBy'.

 For instance, in the case where we generate both a SENT event and a subsequent DROPPED event, the SENT event is ultimately irrelevant, and is obsoleted by the DROPPED event.
 Accordingly, the SENT event will reference the DROPPED event via 'obsoletedBy'.

 Certain events occur precisely because of some previous event, often for a different message.
 This relationship is captured in a backward-reference in the property 'causedBy'.
-It can be used to get additional details on why a particular event occurred from the event which caused it.
+It can be used to get additional details on why a particular event caused the following event.